How to stop Safe Surfer protection from being uninstalled on Apple mobile devices

 Books: Clean

 Apps: 12+ (Strongly recommended, unless the device user absolutely requires a web browser app other than Safari, such as Google Chrome.
-It's safer on Apple mobile devices to only use Safari when also using parental controls.)
+This can help stop some workarounds.)

 App Clips: Don't Allow